tigion/swap.nvim/README.md

 ---@class swap.Config
 ---@field max_line_length? integer The maximum line length to search.
+---@field ignore_overlapping_matches? boolean Whether to ignore overlapping matches.
+---@field all? swap.ConfigAll The options for all modules.
 ---@field opposites? swap.ConfigOpposites The options for the opposites.
 ---@field cases? swap.ConfigCases The options for the cases.
 ---@field chains? swap.ConfigChains The options for the chains.